unicef/publicgoods-toolkit/community.md

 * [Multi-Vendor Infrastructure](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.9)

-  When a number of commercial organizations share a common need, it makes sense for them to pool their resources into one open source project that meets that need, rather than each one developing their own separate but duplicative solution.
+  When a number of commercial organizations share a common need, it makes sense for them to pool their resources into one open-source project that meets that need, rather than each one developing their own separate but duplicative solution.